ZahariCheyrekov/movies-now/README.md

 # How to run the app on your computer

-1. You can download the project zip file or you can clone the repository directly.
+1. You can download the project ZIP file or you can clone the repository directly.
 2. Open the project with IDE.
 3. Open terminal with `Ctrl + J`.
 4. Navigate to movies-now folder with `cd movies-now`.